 - Constant availability through emails, even in their free time

-- Changing composition of the workforce; teams consist of people from different cultures and of different ages.
+- Changing the composition of the workforce; teams consist of people from different cultures and of different ages.

 It is often in the interest of a company to change its own image.
-To do this, it needs a planned change and development of organizational culture internally.
-This starts with the employees, who have to change their behaviour; for example, they should act and communicate in a much more service-oriented and customer-focused way.
+To do this, it needs a planned change and the development of organizational culture internally.
+This starts with the employees, who have to change their behavior; for example, they should act and communicate in a much more service-oriented and customer-focused way.
 This can be supported through programs and projects for personnel development.

 Deutsche Bahn has been undergoing a process of change for several years – from a state agency to a customer-oriented company.
 Railroad officials are now called service employees.
 The almost sovereign task of ticket validation has lost its importance.
-Above all, customers and rail passengers expect friendly service at their seat.
+Above all, customers and rail passengers expect friendly service at their seats.
 The new demands for employees to change attitudes and behaviors are enormous.

 In practice, several of these aspects often collide and lead to complex change projects.
 When a new product or technology is introduced, organizational structures usually have to be broken up and adapted, and processes have to be redesigned.
-They become more customer-focused and employees have to change their behaviour.
-This results in an extensive mix of tasks, changes and projects, which makes organizational development and change management so difficult.
+They become more customer-focused and employees have to change their behavior.
+This results in an extensive mix of tasks, changes, and projects, which makes organizational development and change management so difficult.

 Causes for change projects